Mahabodhi Temple: Control of the site

-For centuries before its re-"discovery" by Europeans, the temple was an active place of worship by Shaivite and Vaishnavas.
+For centuries before its re-"discovery" by Europeans, the temple was an active place of worship by Shaivas and Vaishnavas.
 In 1891, a campaign was initiated, seeking the return of control of the temple to Buddhists, over the objections of the Hindu mahant.
 Sir Edwin Arnold, author of The Light of Asia, started advocating for the renovation of the site and its return to Buddhist care.
 Arnold was directed towards this endeavour by Weligama Sri Sumangala Thera.
 In 1891, Anagarika Dharmapala was on a pilgrimage to the recently restored Mahabodhi Temple.
-Here he experienced a shock to find the temple in the hands of a Saivite priest, the Buddha image transformed into a Hindu icon and Buddhists barred from worship.
+Here he experienced a shock to find the temple in the hands of a Shaiva priest, the Buddha image transformed into a Hindu icon and Buddhists barred from worship.
 As a result, he began an agitation movement.

 The Maha Bodhi Society at Colombo was founded in 1891 but its offices were soon moved to Calcutta the following year in 1892.
 One of its primary aims was the restoration to Buddhist control of the Mahabodhi Temple at Bodh Gaya, the chief of the four ancient Buddhist holy sites.
 To accomplish this, Dharmapala initiated a lawsuit against the Brahmin priests who had held control of the site for centuries.
 After a protracted struggle, this was successful only after Indian independence (1947) and sixteen years after Dharmapala's own death (1933), with the partial restoration of the site to the management of the Maha Bodhi Society in 1949.
 It was then the temple management of Bodh Gaya was entrusted to a committee composed of equal numbers of Hindus and Buddhists.
 The campaign was partially successful in 1949 when control passed from the Hindu mahant to the state government of Bihar, which established a Bodh Gaya Temple Management Committee (BTMC) under the Bodh Gaya Temple Act of 1949.
 The committee has nine members, a majority of whom, including the chairman, must by law be Hindus.
 Mahabodhi's first head monk under the management committee was Anagarika Munindra, a Bengali man who had been an active member of the Maha Bodhi Society.

 In 2013, the Bihar government amended the Bodh Gaya Temple Act of 1949, allowing for a non-Hindu to head the temple committee.
 Also in 2013, one thousand Indian Buddhists protested at the Mahabodhi Temple site to demand that control over it be given to Buddhists.
 These Buddhists included such leaders as Bhante Anand (president of the Akhil Bharatiya Bhikkhu Mahasangh, an influential body of monks), as well as the president of the Bodh Gaya Mukti Andolan Samiti.
 Additionally, Japanese-born Surai Sasai emerged as an important Buddhist leader in India as both he and Bhante Anand became two of the most well-known leaders of this campaign to free the temple from Hindu control.